neontribe/ARCVMarket/README.md

 run with `yarn run test`

 ## Mocking
-In a development environment you can ensable auto-mocks by adding a cookie in the console.
+In a development environment you can enable auto-mocks by adding a cookie in the console.

 ``` js
 document.cookie = "arcv_use_mocks=true;max-age=" + 86400*30;